Find out more about our partnership opportunities.

 Although he did not attend Clemson University, he fell in love with the campus while attending football games.
 The Madren Center was named for Mr. Madren for his benevolent support of Clemson University and this complex.
 In addition to supporting the conference center, Madren also established three scholarships to support civil engineering students.

-The James F. Martin Inn opened July 1998 and is named in honor of Jim Martin, a native of Johnston in Edgefield County.
+The James F. Martin Inn opened in July 1998 and is named in honor of Jim Martin, a native of Johnston in Edgefield County.
 After graduating from Clemson University with a B.S. in textile management in 1964, Jim Martin began his professional career by joining the Deering Milliken Company.

 Martin, himself, is the father of two former Clemson University students: Matthew and Jenny, who majored in financial management and special education, respectively.